lazycustard/PawDetect-CNN-for-Pet-Recognition/README.md

 # PawDetect-CNN-for-Pet-Recognition

-This project demonstrates how to build and train a Convolutional Neural Network (CNN) to classify images of cats and dogs using TensorFlow and Keras in Google Colab.
-The dataset is stored in Google Drive and processed directly from there.
+A Convolutional Neural Network (CNN) is a deep learning model used for image classification.
+It extracts spatial features using convolution and pooling layers, flattens the output, and classifies using dense layers.
+This binary CNN model differentiates between cats and dogs, utilizing ReLU activations, max pooling, and a sigmoid output layer.
+The dataset is stored in Google Drive (or Google Cloud Storage) and can be processed directly from there.
+Training and inference are demonstrated in Google Colab, leveraging cloud-based resources.

 ---